 What BAS brings organizations is a methodology for challenging their security controls with the purpose of optimizing them.
 The relentless simulated attacks are specially crafted and done along the whole cyber kill chain targeting critical assets.
-To prevent a breach, attack simulation is the best path.
-Embracing this proactive approach, organizations can keep a security stance that is preventive rather than reactive.
+To prevent a breach, attack simulation is a possible path.

 What are the benefits of breach and attack simulations?

-The following are the main benefits teams can expect from a proficient BAS solution, all of which they can enjoy with Fluid Attacks:
+The following are the main benefits teams can expect from an advanced BAS solution:

-It conducts security testing reproducing scenarios in which real threat actors today would attempt to bypass the systems' defenses.
+It conducts security testing reproducing scenarios in which real threat actors today would attempt to bypass networks' defenses.

-It tests a wide variety of security requirements in different systems (i.e., not only internal networks but also in the enterprise perimeter).
+It tests a wide variety of security requirements, not only in internal networks but also in the enterprise perimeter.

-It helps organizations validate areas of most exposure to risk so they can prioritize cybersecurity spend.
+It helps organizations validate areas of most exposure to risk in their networks so they can prioritize cybersecurity spend.

 Recommended blog posts